1jour1vin

 Food and wine pairings

-Pair with red meat, dishes served in sauce, game, and full-flavored cheeses…
+Pair with red meats, dishes with sauce, game, and full-flavored cheeses…

 More information at Domaine de la Mordorée